 For young mums who have had their first, second, or even third child, the tummy area can be a source of discomfort.
 Post-pregnancy tummies come in all shapes and sizes, but some women are left with weak muscles and loose skin around their bellies after giving birth.
 Some women also experience abdominal and back pain after pregnancy due to abdominal muscle separation, a condition called ‘rectus diastasis’.
 The good news is that a new Medicare-approved tummy tuck procedure (‘abdominoplasty’) will become available for eligible patients on July 1st 2022.
-The procedure, which is sometimes known as a ‘mummy makeover’, may help young mums relieve back and abdominal pain and discomfort and improve abdominal strength, tone, and pelvic floor control.
+The procedure, which is sometimes known as a ‘post pregnancy reconstruction’, may help young mums relieve back and abdominal pain and discomfort and improve abdominal strength, tone, and pelvic floor control.
 It may also help gain confidence lost post-pregnancy with the improvement in abdominal appearance, tone, and control.

 What is a tummy tuck?